kaisalmen/WWOBJLoader/README.md

 - Flat smoothing defined by "s 0" or "s off" is supported and Multi-Material is created when one object/group defines both smoothing groups equal and not equal to zero.

 ##### Bundle Details
 The web worker code is contained in `WWOBJLoader2.js`.
-At worker init a string is built from code within the class that contains all code of `OBJLoader2Parser` and private classes within `WWOBJLoader2._buildWebWorkerCode`.
+At worker init a string is built from code within the class that contains all code of private classes within `WWOBJLoader2._buildWebWorkerCode`. `OBJLoader2` also provides provides a build function as `Parser` is private to it which is called by during the execution of the function.
 The string contains all code required for the worker to be fully functional.
 It is put to a blob that is used to create the worker.
 This reliefs the user of the loader to care about path issues and static imports within the worker are no longer required.

 ##### Improvements
-- Objects are streamed to the scene when `WWOBJLoader2` is used.
-Add-only-when-fully-loaded should be added
 - Test automation with focus on batch execution of tests for retrieval of more robust performance numbers

 ## Examples: